-In order to calculate expected loss at 30 June 2023, the Cassa Centrale Group has incorporated into its IFRS 9 impairment model, consistently with the provisions of the standard, macroeconomic scenarios that include the effects of the war in Ukraine and the uncertain evolution of the economic environment, aspects which have a major influence on growth forecasts, the main macroeconomic variables and the financial indicators for 2023-2025, compared to the previous forecasts.
+For the purposes of calculating the expected loss as at 30 June 2024, the Cassa Centrale Group incorporated into its IFRS 9 impairment model, in line with the provisions of the standard, macroeconomic scenarios that include the effects of the ongoing geopolitical crises, as well as uncertainty around expectations linked to the monetary policy of the European Central Bank.
+These aspects have a major influence on growth forecasts, the main macroeconomic variables and the financial indicators for 2024-2026, compared to the previous forecasts.

-In order to determine the IFRS 9 value adjustments on the customer loan portfolio as at 30 June 2023, conservative criteria - in accordance with the IAS/ IFRS accounting standards - were adopted, taking into account the uncertainty arising from the conflict between Russia and Ukraine and the still ongoing inflationary spiral.
-However, given the difficulty in estimating their duration and development, the Group incorporated the potential impacts of the aforementioned events - which suggest a possible increase in insolvency rates in the future - into its credit evaluations.
-The support measures introduced by the State, such as those relating to the granting of state guarantees, required from an operational point of view, a high degree of attention in the management and monitoring mechanisms undertaken by the Group for the possible effects of deterioration of counterparties may not be punctually and promptly intercepted.
+In order to determine the IFRS 9 value adjustments on the customer loan portfolio as at 30 June 2024, conservative criteria - in accordance with the IAS/IFRS accounting standards - were adopted, taking into account the uncertainty arising from the geopolitical context of reference and the significant increase in interest rates, made during 2023 and intended to contain the high level of inflation.
+Given the difficulty in estimating their duration and development, the Group incorporated the potential impacts of the aforementioned events - which suggest a possible increase in insolvency rates in the future - into its credit evaluations.
+The residual support measures introduced by the State, such as those relating to the granting of state guarantees, required a high degree of attention to the management and monitoring mechanism undertaken by the Group, in order to promptly intercept the possible effects of deterioration of counterparties that still remain unclear.